 Modern Celebrations and Symbolism

-In essence, Krampus is more than just a frightening figure; he is a symbol of the ancient traditions that have shaped our understanding of the winter season.
+In essence, Krampus is more than just a frightening figure... shaped our understanding of the winter season.